 6. Don’t use materials that cause scalp irritation

-If you have a sensitive scalp, you may want to stay away from wigs made with synthetic hair.
+If you have a sensitive scalp, you may want to stay away from products made with synthetic hair.
 Sensitivities to wig materials can cause excessive itching, burning, and scalp tenderness.

 7. Don’t forget to take breaks